Thomas Scawen (died 1774)

 Scawen was the son of Sir Thomas Scawen and his wife Martha Wessell, the daughter of Abraham Wessell, a London merchant.
-In 1722 he inherited the property of his uncle Sir William Scawen which included Carshalton Park.
-He married Tryphena Russell, daughter of Lord James Russell of Maidwell, Northamptonshire on 8 June 1725.
+In 1722, he inherited the property of his uncle Sir William Scawen which included Carshalton Park.
+He married Tryphena Russell, daughter of Lord James Russell of Maidwell, son of William Russell, 1st Duke of Bedford, in Northamptonshire, on 8 June 1725.